rust-lang/async-fundamentals-initiative/roadmap.md

 | [Feature complete] for [impl Trait in traits] | 💤 |
 | [Feature complete] for [async drop] | 💤 |
 | [Feature complete] for [async closures] | 💤 |

+## Design discussions

+This directory hosts notes on important design discussions along with their resolutions.
+In the table of contents, you will find the overall status:

+* ✅ -- **Settled!** Input only needed if you have identified a fresh consideration that is not covered by the write-up.
+* 💬 -- **Under active discussion.** Check the write-up, which may contain a list of questions or places where feedback is desired.
+* 💤 -- **Paused.** Not under active discussion, but we may be updating the write-up from time to time with details.

 [nikomatsakis]: https://github.com/nikomatsakis/
 [oli-obk]: https://github.com/oli-obk/